 - loss of smell.

-If parents or children are unwell and displaying any of the above symptoms, no matter how mild, Queensland Health urges you to call your doctor or 13HEALTH (13 43 25 84) and get tested.
+If parents or children are unwell and displaying any of the above symptoms, no matter how mild, Queensland Health urges you to stay home and call your doctor or 13HEALTH (13 43 25 84) to seek advice on testing.
 Alternatively, here is a list of Queensland fever and respiratory clinics families can visit.
 Before visiting your doctor, call ahead and tell them about your symptoms so they can prepare for your visit.

 The best way to protect yourself and others from infection is to follow the following Queensland Health advice: